kpenfound/platform-builder/README.md

 ## Utility Modules

-These utility modules can be used by components to interact with the platform
+These utility modules can be used by components to interact with the platform.

 ### Helm

 The Helm module is a utility for installing Helm charts in a Kubernetes cluster.